- Project received the Design-Build Institute of America (DBIA) Award for water projects under $15 million in 2005

 - Biological membrane treatment followed by carbon absorption and ultraviolet disinfection

-In 1999 the Western Pennsylvania Conservancy (WPC) selected CH2M to provide design and construction delivery services for improving the water, wastewater, and communications systems at Fallingwater, the world-famous “house on the waterfall,” designed and built by Frank Lloyd Wright – one of the most important architecture and design figures of the 20th century.
-Constructed in the 1930’s , the Main House is cantilevered over a waterfall located on Bear Run, a stream of “exceptional value” as categorized by the State of Pennsylvania.
+In 1999 the Western Pennsylvania Conservancy (WPC) selected Jacobs to provide design and construction delivery services for improving the water, wastewater, and communications systems at Fallingwater, the world-famous “house on the waterfall,” designed and built by Frank Lloyd Wright – one of the most important architecture and design figures of the 20th century.
+Constructed in the 1930’s, the main house is cantilevered over a waterfall located on Bear Run, a stream of “exceptional value” as categorized by the State of Pennsylvania.

 To meet the WPC’s mission of conservation and protection of the environment, and to protect Bear Run, a new zero-discharge wastewater management system was designed.
 The treatment processes selected for Fallingwater includes a biological membrane treatment system followed by carbon absorption and ultraviolet (UV) disinfection.
 These treatment processes produce an effluent suitable for reuse and recycling.
 The wastewater generated at the site is collected and treated with a significant portion of the treated wastewater being reused for onsite landscape irrigation and recycled for use as toilet flush water at the Visitors’ Pavilion.
 None of the treated effluent is discharged to Bear Run.